10 Tips To Pay Off Your Retirement Debt

 7. Use a Reverse Mortgage

-A reverse mortgage can be used by those over the age of 62.
+Homeowners aged 62 or older may qualify for a reverse mortgage.
 This option allows you to borrow against your home equity, and the repayment of any amount borrowed is not required until you move or sell the house.

 8. Seek Credit Counseling